fcmercuri/Python/README.md

 # Python
-Main script to utilise for coding
+Main scripts to utilise for coding